-500 West Big Beaver Troy, MI 48084 troymi.gov Q CITY COUNCIL AGENDA ITEM Date: May 18, 2021 To: Mark F. Miller, City Manager From: Robert J. Bruner, Assistant City Manager Robert Maleszyk, Chief Financial Officer Glenn Lapin, Economic Development Specialist Subject: Resolution to Schedule Public Hearing on June 28, 2021 for Proposed Eighth Amendment to Troy Downtown Development Authority Plan and Tax Increment Financing Plan History During the February 3, 2021 Joint City Council/ Downtown Development Authority Meeting, a proposed eighth amendment to the Downtown Development Authority Development Plan and Tax Increment Finance Plan was discussed.
+CITY COUNCIL AGENDA ITEM Date: June 23, 2021 To: Mark F. Miller, City Manager From: Robert J. Bruner, Assistant City Manager Robert Maleszyk, Chief Financial Officer Glenn Lapin, Economic Development Specialist Subject: Public Hearing on June 28, 2021 for Proposed Eighth Amendment to Troy Downtown Development Authority Plan and Tax Increment Financing Plan History During the February 3, 2021 Joint City Council/ Downtown Development Authority Meeting, a proposed eighth amendment to the Downtown Development Authority Development Plan and Tax Increment Finance Plan was discussed.
 A draft amended Development Plan and Tax Increment Finance Plan was subsequently prepared and presented to the Downtown Development Authority for consideration at its April 21, 2021 meeting.
 The Downtown Development Authority reviewed and approved the proposed amendment at its April 21, 2021 meeting.
-The amendment is now being brought to City Council for scheduling of a Public Hearing on June 28, 2021.
+The amendment is now being brought to City Council for a Public Hearing and subsequent action on June 28, 2021.
 This amendment incorporates the previous plans, including but not limited to the continuation of the Quality Development Initiative.
 This proposed amendment provides more flexibility, in the event that there are available funds that exceed the bond obligations, for a design and implementation of a new landscaping plan and other integrative elements that increase the value of the Downtown Development District.
 The plan calls for a reserve to be set aside, so that there is some comfort that there will be sufficient funds to pay off the bonds that the City has backed with its full faith and credit.
 The amendment also identifies that over 100 residents are expected to be located in the District around July of 2021.
 Financial Downtown Development Authority financing is provided through funds generated by the Tax Increment Financing Plan induced by annual increases in property valuations from new construction within the Downtown District.
-Recommendation City administration recommends that City Council approve the resolution to schedule a Public Hearing on June 28, 2021 for consideration of the proposed Eighth Amendment to Troy Downtown Development Authority Plan and Tax Increment Financing Plan.
+Recommendation City administration recommends that City Council approve the resolution to adopt the proposed Eighth Amendment to Troy Downtown Development Authority Plan and Tax Increment Financing Plan.

-500 West Big Beaver Troy, MI 48084 troymi.gov

 CITY COUNCIL AGENDA ITEM

 Legal Review

 This item was submitted to the City Attorney for review pursuant to City Charter Section 3.17.

 Attachments: